 What’s in the Package?

 Depending upon your Certificate Authority, the package might be slightly different but contained inside the package should be the following items.
-An example of what these items look like can be seen on the right-hand side as well.

 - Letter from the Certificate Authority – This is the letter in the package.